qiskit-community/lindbladmpo/README.md

 ## Matrix product states and matrix-product operators

-Quantum many-body wave-functions (i.e. pure states) can be represented as matrix-product states (MPS), and this representation often allows to store reliably a quantum state with a huge memory gain (compression).
+Quantum many-body wave-functions (i.e. pure states) can be represented as *matrix-product states* (MPS), and this representation often allows to store reliably a quantum state with a huge memory gain (compression).
 There are also several powerful alogithms to compute and manipulate quantum states in the form of MPS.
-The most famous one is probably the celebrated Density-Matrix Renormalizatio Group (aka DMRG https://doi.org/10.1103/PhysRevLett.69.2863, https://doi.org/10.1016/j.aop.2010.09.012) In the same way a (many-body) density matrix, describing a mixed state, can be represented as a *matrix-product operator*.
-For some family of mixed states this representation again offers a huge compression in terms of memory as well as alogorithms to manipulate efficiently theses density matrices of large systems.
+The most famous one is probably the celebrated Density-Matrix Renormalizatio Group (aka DMRG https://doi.org/10.1103/PhysRevLett.69.2863, https://doi.org/10.1016/j.aop.2010.09.012) In the same way an operator acting linearly on a many-body state can be encoded as a *matrix-product operator* (MPO).

-Some references relevant to the representation of density matrices using MPO: https://doi.org/10.1103/PhysRevLett.93.207204, https://doi.org/10.1103/PhysRevLett.93.207205 and http://dx.doi.org/10.1088/1742-5468/2009/02/P02035
+Some references relevant to the use of MPS and MPO for quantum dissipative systems: https://doi.org/10.1103/PhysRevLett.93.207204, https://doi.org/10.1103/PhysRevLett.93.207205 and http://dx.doi.org/10.1088/1742-5468/2009/02/P02035

-## iTensor Library

-The present code is based on the iTensor library, version 3 https://www.itensor.org.
-See also the following papers: https://arxiv.org/abs/2007.14822

 ## Vectorization

 A mixed state can be viewed as a pure state in some enlarged Hibert space with dimension squared.
 This is the so-called *vectorization*, and it is heavily used in this code.
 For a single q-bit a density matrix can  be viewed as one vector (=pure state) in a space of dimension 4.
 In this code a many-body density matrix is considered as a pure state (or a wave-function) in some enlarged Hilbert space of a system with (2^N)^2=4^N states per site.
 In turn, such a pure state is encoded as an MPS (of a system with 4 states per site).
 The Lindblad super-operator acts linearly on density matrices.
 Since the present implementation encodes the density matrix as an MPS, the Lindblad super-operator is naturally encoded as an MPO.
+This can sometimes be source of confusion: the density matrix is of course an operator acting on the physical Hilbert space of the q-bits, but, after vectorization, we interpret it as a pure state and thus an MPS.

+## iTensor Library

+The present code is based on the iTensor library, version 3 https://www.itensor.org.
+See also the following papers: https://arxiv.org/abs/2007.14822

-# A few words aboud the code structure
+# A few words about the code structure

-* The files `Pauli.cc` and `Pauli.h` contain the core of the method, i.e. the representation of the many-body density matrix using an MPS.
+* The files `Pauli.cc` and `Pauli.h` contain the core of the method, i.e. the representation of the many-body density matrix using an MPS (vectorization).
 It is specific to 2-level systems (q-bits), but not specific the special form of the Lindbadian of the specific model to be studied.
 It makes use of a few low-level routines of the iTensor library.
 Remark: The identity matrix plus the three Pauli matrices form a convenient basis of the the space of density matricxes of one q-bit, hence the name of these two files.

 * `lindblac.cc`: contains the main() function.
 This is where the initial state is constructed (from the input parameters), and where the loop over the time steps is defined.
 It is also where the observable of interests are computed, and the input and outputs are handled